seamplex/feenox/README4academics.md

 # How

+FeenoX tries to achieve its goals by...

+ * on [both ethical (since it is free) and technical (since it is open source) ground](https://www.seamplex.com/feenox/doc/sds.html#sec:architecture) while interacting with other free and open specimens
+    - operating systems
+    - libraries
+    - compilers
+    - pre and post-processing tools thus encouraging science and engineering to shift from privative environments into the free world.

- * By leveraging the [Unix programming philosophy](https://seamplex.com/feenox/doc/sds.html#sec:unix) to come up with a [cloud-first tool](https://seamplex.com/feenox/doc/sds.html#cloud-first) suitable to be [automatically deployed](https://seamplex.com/feenox/doc/sds.html#sec:deployment) and serve as the back end of web-based interfaces such as [CAEplex](https://www.caeplex.com).
+ * leveraging the [Unix programming philosophy](https://seamplex.com/feenox/doc/sds.html#sec:unix) to come up with a [cloud-first tool](https://seamplex.com/feenox/doc/sds.html#cloud-first) suitable to be [automatically deployed](https://seamplex.com/feenox/doc/sds.html#sec:deployment) and serve as the back end of web-based interfaces such as [CAEplex](https://www.caeplex.com).

- * By providing a [ready-to-run program](https://seamplex.com/feenox/doc/sds.html#sec:execution) that reads [an input file at run time](https://seamplex.com/feenox/doc/sds.html#sec:input) (and not a library that has to be linked for each particular problem to be solved) as deliberate decision discussed in the [Software Design Specifications](https://www.seamplex.com/feenox/doc/sds.html).
+ * providing a [ready-to-run program](https://seamplex.com/feenox/doc/sds.html#sec:execution) that reads [an input file at run time](https://seamplex.com/feenox/doc/sds.html#sec:input) (and not a library that has to be linked for each particular problem to be solved) as deliberate decision discussed in the [Software Design Specifications](https://www.seamplex.com/feenox/doc/sds.html).

- * By designing and implementing an extensibility mechanism to allow hackers and/or academics to add new PDE formulations by adding a new subdirectory to [`src/pdes`]() in the repository and then
+ * designing and implementing an extensibility mechanism to allow hackers and/or academics to add new PDE formulations by adding a new subdirectory to [`src/pdes`]() in the repository and then
-   a. re-boostrapping with `autogen.sh`,
+   a. re-bootstrapping with `autogen.sh`,
    b. re-configuring with `configure`, and
    c. re-compiling with `make`

-In effect, FeenoX provides a general mathematical framework to solve PDEs with a bunch of entry points (as C functions) where new types of PDEs (e.g. electromagnetism, fluid mechanics, etc.) can be added to the set of what FeenoX can solve.
+In effect, FeenoX provides a general mathematical framework to solve PDEs with a bunch of entry points (as [C functions](https://www.seamplex.com/feenox/doc/programming.html#languages)) where new types of PDEs (e.g. electromagnetism, fluid mechanics, etc.) can be added to the set of what FeenoX can solve.
 This general framework provides means to

   - [parse the input file](https://seamplex.com/feenox/doc/sds.html#sec:nouns_verbs), [handle command-line arguments](https://seamplex.com/feenox/doc/sds.html#sec:run-time-arguments), [read mesh files](https://seamplex.com/feenox/doc/feenox-manual.html#read_mesh), [assign variables](https://seamplex.com/feenox/doc/feenox-manual.html#description), [evaluate conditionals](https://seamplex.com/feenox/doc/feenox-manual.html#if), [write results](https://seamplex.com/feenox/doc/sds.html#sec:output), etc.